Channel

 5. Using a prompt buffer prompt-buffer

-Only the text in the last line, after the prompt, is editable.
-The rest of the buffer is not modifiable with Normal mode commands.
-It can be modified by calling functions, such as append().
+Only the "prompt" part of the buffer user-editable, given by the ': mark.
+The rest of the buffer is not modifiable with Normal mode commands, though it can be modified by functions such as append().
 Using other commands may mess up the buffer.

-After setting 'buftype' to "prompt" Vim does not automatically start Insert mode, use :startinsert if you want to enter Insert mode, so that the user can start typing a line.
+Nvim does not automatically start Insert mode (use :startinsert if you want to enter Insert mode)

-The text of the prompt can be set with the prompt_setprompt() function.
-If no prompt is set with prompt_setprompt(), "% " is used.
-You can get the effective prompt text for a buffer, with prompt_getprompt().
+The prompt prefix defaults to "% ", but can be set with prompt_setprompt().
+You can get the effective prompt prefix for with prompt_getprompt().

 The user can go to Normal mode and navigate through the buffer.
 This can be useful to see older output or copy text.

-The CTRL-W key can be used to start a window command, such as CTRL-W w to switch to the next window.
-This also works in Insert mode (use Shift-CTRL-W to delete a word).
+By default during prompt insert-mode, the CTRL-W key can be used to start a window command, such as CTRL-W w to switch to the next window.
+(Use Shift-CTRL-W to delete a word).
 When leaving the window Insert mode will be stopped.
 When coming back to the prompt window Insert mode will be restored.

 Any command that starts Insert mode, such as "a", "i", "A" and "I", will move the cursor to the last line.
 "A" will move to the end of the line, "I" to the start of the line.

-Here is an example for Unix.
-It starts a shell in the background and prompts for the next shell command.
-Output from the shell is displayed above the prompt.
+Example: start a shell in the background and prompt for the next shell command, displaying shell output above the prompt:

 " Send the text to a shell with Enter appended.